 A water heater typically lasts for several years, but it can become worn out over time due to lack of maintenance or wear and tear.
 Before your water heater fails completely, it will most likely give some signs that there is a problem.
-If you know what to look out for, you will know when it’s time to contact a plumbing and heating Northampton contractor and get a new water heater.
+If you know what to look out for, you will know when it’s time to contact a heating Northampton contractor and get a new water heater.

 You Don’t Have Enough Hot Water